 A Virtual Silo Structure focuses on the link layout and anchor text on your web pages.
 Creating an effective Virtual Silo requires a lot of detail with how you add links to other parts of your website.

 The basic idea is to:

 - Link Sub-Pages to the page above/below it in the Physical Silo

 - Link to every other page on the same level (Sub-Pages that are part of this pages parent theme).

 - Use synonyms or title keywords for each page you link to

 - Link Sub-Pages to the Landing Page of other themes (only if they are relevant)

 So you might be asking why we don’t link out to other sub-pages from different site themes.
 The main reason is Search Engines will use links to determine content that is similar or important to a theme (as you wouldn’t link to unrelated content, would you?).
 So if you’re linking to Sub-Pages from a different theme area, you might start to muddle and dilute the message you are trying to send.

 While this is just a little introduction to the idea of siloing, there is so much that goes into (and comes out of) it, that’s it’s definitely worth your time to learn and understand.
-Next post, we’ll look at how to choose the themes for your site and organise your content.
+Next post, we’ll look at how to choose the topics for your site and organise your silos.

 Want to make sure you get the most out of your SEO work?
 Let us help you restructure your website and implement siloing to get your business in front of as many people as possible!